Yaduraj01/CPPDS-OOPS/README.md

 4. In the main program, create an instance of the "cube" class.
 5. Calculate the volume and display it.

+CODE 2:
+In this we display date using class.

+Algorithm:
+1. Create a class that represents a date with three integer attributes.
+2. Implement a method to check if the year is a leap year and return a boolean result.
+3. Implement a method to display the day part of the date.
+4. Implement a method to display the month as a string using an array of month names.

 ## File 2
 In this, we demonstrate the use and implementation of constructor and deconstructor.